gorangalinec/zf-beginners-doctrine2/ch7/docs/readme.md

    they reside in application/forms not in library/Square/Form.
 Likewise, forms classes used exclusively in the catalog module begin with Catalog_Form prefix, and they reside in application/modules/catalog/forms.

-5. Unlike the book, routes were not configured in application.ini, but instead are programmatically created in application/Bootstrap.php, where they are cached.
+4. Unlike the book, routes were not configured in application.ini, but instead are programmatically created in application/Bootstrap.php, where they are cached (in ./data/cache).

-6. Due to #3, caching support was added to cache the routes array. ./data/cache should be both read- and writeable by the webserver.
+5. Due to #3, caching support was added to cache the routes array. ./data/cache should be both read- and writeable by the webserver.
    Important: If you add new routes to Bootstrap.php, you must erase the cache files under ./data/cache; otherwise, your new routes won't be recognized until the cache expires.

-7. A service layer, in application/modules/catalog/services, is used by the the catalog controllers.
+6. A service layer, in application/modules/catalog/services, is used by the the catalog controllers.

-8. Email sent from the contact form is not immediately sent.
+7. Email sent from the contact form is not immediately sent.
 Instead it is saved to a Zend_Queue database and processed using a cron job.
 The sql for creating the Zend queue database is in ./scripts/zendqueue.sql.
 The cron job is ./scripts/queue-process.
    Once you create the database, you will need to change the queue.xxx and email.xxx sections of the application.ini file.